blinskey/greek-reference/README.md

 - [Google Material Design Icons][material-design-icons]

 I am particularly grateful to Jeffrey A. Rydberg-Cox for making his *Overview of Greek Syntax* available through Perseus under a Creative Commons license.
 You can visit his website at <http://daedalus.umkc.edu>.

+### Texts

+This project includes the text of *An Intermediate Greek-English Lexicon*, by Henry George Liddell and Robert Scott.
+Text provided by Perseus Digital Library, with funding from The Annenberg CPB/Project.
+Original version available for viewing and download at <http://www.perseus.tufts.edu/hopper/>.
+I have made a number of corrections to the original text.

+The project also includes the text of *Overview of Greek Syntax*, by Jeffrey A. Rydberg-Cox.
+Text provided by Perseus Digital Library, with funding from The Annenberg CPB/Project.
+Original version available for viewing and download at <http://www.perseus.tufts.edu/hopper/>.

+The above texts are licensed under a [Creative Commons Attribution-ShareAlike 3.0 United States license](CC BY-SA 3.0 US).

+### Icons

+The app icon was constructed in part from an icon obtained from the "Boilerplates" icon set formerly available at <http://www.android-icons.com>.
+The icon set is licensed under the [Creative Commons Attribution 3.0 Unported license][CC BY 3.0].
+The app icon also includes an icon from the Android Developer Icons set created by [Opoloo][].
+That icon set is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license][CC BY-SA 4.0].

+The remaining icons used in this app are taken from the [Google Material Design Icons][material-design-icons] set, licensed under a [Creative Common Attribution 4.0 International license][CC BY 4.0].

 ## License